moltaire/rl-context-task/readme.md

   - `learning`: Trials in this phase count towards total points tally.
 They use `symbol` values `"A"`, `"B"`, etc.
   - `transfer`: Technically, can be identical to the `learning` phase, but will accept a different set of instructions, and, for example, different symbol pairings or `feedback` conditions (see below)
   - `explicit`: In this phase, no symbols are shown.
 Instead `probability` and `outcome` are shown explicitly for each option.
 - `block`: This allows for splitting phases into blocks.
-Currently, if `temporal_arrangement` is set to `"interleaved"`, trials within each block are ordered randomly.
+If `show_block_dividers` is set to `True`, break screens will be included.
 Block values can re-start within every `phase`.
 - `trial_id`: A running ID for trials.
 They are written into the data, they're not used for anything else.
+- `trial_type`: This variable is used to determine the `temporal_arrangement` setting.
+Within each block, if `temporal_arrangement` is set to `"interleaved"`, all trial types are shuffled randomly.
+In contrast, if `temporal_arrangement` is set to `"blocked", trials with the same `trial_type` remain chunked together, but the chunk order is shuffled.
 - `symbol1`, `symbol2`: These specify the symbols shown for each trial.
 Training symbols are denoted with `T` (e.g., `T1`).
 Task symbols are denoted with uppercase letters `A`, `B`, etc. Note, that the task will map different symbols (i.e., image files) to these symbol IDs for each run.
 - `option1pos`: Denotes the position (`left` or `right`) of option 1.
 Option 2 will take the other position.
 - `feedback`: Sets the feedback condition.
 This lets you change behavior in `transfer` and `explicit` phases.
 Accepted values are: